 Inbox Redundancy

-The CUBE HA implementation on the ASR Platforms supports full stateful failover for active SIP-SIP calls This means both media and session signaling information is preserved after switchover. .
+The CUBE HA implementation on the ASR Platforms supports full stateful failover for active SIP-SIP calls using UDP transport.
+This means both media and session signaling information is preserved after switchover.
+For active SIP-SIP calls using TCP transport, SIP-H323, H323-H323, we support media preservation after switchover.
 This capability is supported as of Cisco IOS XE Release 3.2

 Box-to-Box Redundancy

-Box-to-box redundancy uses the Redundan Group (RG) Infrastructure to form an Active/Standby pair of routers.
+Box-to-box redundancy uses the Redundancy Group (RG) Infrastructure to form an Active/Standby pair of routers.
 The Active/Standby pair share the same virtual IP address (VIP) and continually exchange status messages.
 CUBE session information is check-pointed across the Active/Standby pair of routers enabling the Standby router to take over immediately all CUBE call processing responsibilities if the Active router should go out of service for planned or unplanned reasons.

 This redundancy option is supported on the ASR 1001/1002/1004 platforms.